imohitmayank/a_lazy_data_science_guide/docs/natural_language_processing/FlanModels.md

 ## Dataset

 - The Flan models were finetuned on 1836 tasks.
-Let’s understand some topics to make things clear.
+Here are some definitions,
-  - “**Dataset”** is an data source (ex: SQuAD),
+  - “**Dataset”** is an data source *(ex: SQuAD)*,
-  - “**Task category**” is a unique task setup like query generation or question answering, and finally
+  - “**Task category**” is a unique task setup like query generation or question answering.
   - “**Task**” is unique combinations of `<dataset, task category>`.
 This is possible because a single dataset can be used for different task categrory *(ex: SQuAD for query generation or QA or context generation)*.
-- On using 473 datasets and 146 task category we end up with 1836 different tasks.
+- Combining 473 datasets and 146 task category we end up with 1836 different tasks.

 <figure markdown>
 ![](../imgs/flanmodels_dataset.png)